Rough Green Snake (Opheodrys aestivus) Availability The rough green snake is readily available in the pet trade and unfortunately is one of the most

 Housing and substrate

 The rough green snake should be given a large spacious enclosure to accommodate its relatively large size and arboreal activity.
-A fifty five to seventy five gallon tank is suitable for two adults and this enclosure should be heavily adorned with live or artificial plants for climbing and hiding which will make the rough green snake feel comfortable while being able to utilize its brilliant camouflage.
-Substrate in the enclosure should be in the form of small stone or gravel, such as the Exo Terra Small Natural River Pebbles.
+A fifty five to seventy five gallon equivalent enclosure is suitable for two adults and this enclosure should be heavily adorned with live or artificial plants for climbing and hiding, which will make the rough green snake feel comfortable while being able to utilize its brilliant camouflage.
+Substrate in the enclosure should be in the form of small stone or gravel.
 This will enable easy cleaning and reduce the risk of harmful external parasites such as snake mites.
 Dry feces is easily visible on the gravel and should be removed at once.

 Reptile Heating & Lighting

 Rough green snakes are most comfortable when kept within the range of 85 to 88 degrees Fahrenheit and should have a basking light over their enclosure that will enable the snakes to thermoregulate.
-It is beneficial for the rough green snake to have full spectrum lighting,provided by snake heat lamps such as the Exo Terra Solar Glo All in One Reptile Lamp.
+It is beneficial for the rough green snake to have full spectrum lighting,provided by snake heat lamps.
 This will not only enhance the captive environment and your captive’s natural colors, but it will benefit the snake in its quality of life by balancing the snakes’ psychological well-being.

 Food and water